shermanloan/scejson-doc/doc/appendix-history.md

   request for the Integrated Mortgage Disclosures under the Real Estate Settlement Procedures Act (Regulation X) and the Truth In Lending Act (Regulation Z) rule.
+* The [Loan](module-loan.md) module now supports the calculation and disclosure of adjustable rate mortages via the new `ARM` request field and its associated child fields.

 ## Release 2025-04-0